 1.Breathe and Feel Presence in your Body

 This is so simple, take a moment each day to breathe into your body.
 Close your eyes, breathe right down past your belly button.
 Sometimes touching your belly helps.
 Try to bring feeling into your hands or feet.
-Your mind may tell you, you can’t feel anything, be bored or even want to move on, however, stay within the moment.
+Your mind may tell you, you can’t feel anything, be bored, or even want to move on, however, stay within the moment.
 You’ll feel aliveness and energy inside.
 Try this every day when you move from one task to another and notice how calm you may feel.

 2.Encounter beauty and objects exercise

 It’s hard not to be caught up with thoughts at this time.
 It is totally normal when we are in the midst of a crisis and all adjusting.
 Our minds like to see things as good or bad.
 We are not balanced in this all or nothing state and often leads to future catastrophising.
-None of know what is going to happen in the future.
-So this is a time to practise going past this state.
+None of us know what is going to happen in the future.
+So this is a time to practice going past this state.
 Let’s move away from naming and labelling.
 This exercise is taken from Eckhart Tolle’s book Oneness with All Life.

-He says to choose an object close to you, a cup, flower, tree or pen.
+He says to choose an object close to you, a cup, flower, tree, or pen.
 Be curious, give your attention without naming it.
 Try to allow any thoughts to pass by, in my mediation practice, I say “thinking to myself” when they arise.

 Then look around the room and listen to sounds but again try not to put good or bad labels.
 Can you look at objects without perceiving?
 This simple exercise helps us to remain present and move away from negative thinking.